sol-pro/twitch-viewer/README.md

 It is written in python and runs on threads, and can increase the number of users by 80-120 with about 10 threads.

-If you want the source code, please contact us.
+If you need the source code, we sell it, please contact us.

 discord | sol_oculus